JeffreyBull76/CI_Project1/README.md

 * ## Future roadmap

+   * Add a more efficient cache policy inline with lighthouse web test advice
+   * Add easing animations on text and other elements to create a more flowing experience
+   * The site may serve as a way for the group to publicise what it does and as a central hub to navigate to SM sites and would require the following added.
-   * In future direct links to SM feeds would be inserted onto the front page in or below the about section
+      * Direct links to SM feeds would be inserted onto the front page in or below the about section
       * If deployed live as an active site with permissions the actual volunteers names and details would be displayed on a 4th page possiby a "Meet us" page.
 This seemed beyond the scope of this project but may yet be implemented.
       * Links would be made in the about section to the community development group (a larger organisation and fundraising team)

 --------------------------------